VIRTUAL SPEAKER SERIES WITH AZGFD BIOLOGISTS

 Local organizations and wildlife professionals will tell us about living with our fascinating local wildlife and conservation efforts to save them for future generations.
 Hosted via Zoom, these virtual webinars will feature a 45-minute presentation from Arizona Game and Fish biologist Jeff Meyers followed by a Q&A session from attendees.
 Learn about wildlife living around Arizona, as well as the challenges they face - from the comfort of your couch!

-Each month will feature a new topic, from October 2020 - March 2021.
+Each month will feature a new topic.
 You can see them listed below!

 The Speaker Series events are by reservation only.
 Tickets are sold for each talk and are $20 for an individual viewer, $40 for a family viewing (one household), and $60 for a Watch Party (more than one household).